DataDog/datadog-agent/docs/dev/agent_memory.md

 your delight and careful inspection :)

-## C/C++-land
+## C/C++ tracking and troubleshooting

-Allocations in our cgo and RTLoader code have been wrapped by a set of helper functions that help us keep accounting with regard to the number of allocations made and freed, as well as their respective addresses and bytes reserved.
+Allocations in the Datadog cgo and [RTLoader][3] code have been wrapped by a set of helper functions that help keep accounting with regard to the number of allocations made and freed, as well as their respective addresses and bytes reserved.
-Fortunately the RTLoader is not particularly intensive, and thus the overhead for the accounting is fairly negligible, allowing us to keep the feature on at all times on production machines.
-That said, there is a configuration flag in datadog.yaml you may use to enable/disable the feature:
+The RTLoader is not particularly intensive, and thus the overhead for the accounting is fairly negligible, allowing us to keep the feature on at all times on production machines.
+That said, there is a configuration flag in datadog.yaml you can use to enable/disable the feature:

 ```yaml
 memtrack_enabled: true
 ```

-Raw malloc and free calls are deprecated in the RTLoader project, and as such we should see compiler warnings if anyone attempts to reserve memory without using our accounting wrappers.
+Raw malloc and free calls are deprecated in the RTLoader project.
+Compiler warnings will occur if anyone attempts to reserve memory without using the accounting wrappers.

-The way these wrappers work is by registering a go-callback via cgo, by which we can then call back into go-land and track the allocations as well as update the relevant go expvars.
+The way these wrappers work is by registering a Go-callback via cgo, by which we can then call back into Go territory and track the allocations as well as update the relevant go expvars.
 These expvars can be queried at any point in time and paint a snapshot of the memory usage within the RTLoader.